flyingstick22/electricity-saver-II/README.md

 ## Intro
 This simple Python project is an evolution from electricity-saver-I project.
 In this project, we are not using any local machines (computers) to run scripts thus deploying our code directly in Google Cloud Platform (GCP).
 Our Shelly relay is controlled via (Google) cloud - (Shelly) cloud connection and  we are requesting electricity prices via this new [API]( https://api.spot-hinta.fi/swagger/ui/#/Pörssihinnat%20tänään%20-%20hinta%20ja%20kuluvan%20tunnin%20'rank'/JustNow) (prices only for Finland, sorry..).
 This makes script simpler because we do not need to work with raw data or with ENTSO-E API key as in "electricity-saver-I" project.

-This project requires beginner level knowledge about programming & linux environments and is meant for people who are intrested smart homes and maybe using already Shelly relays in their home.
+This project requires beginner level knowledge of programming & Linux environments and is meant for people who are intrested smart homes and maybe using already Shelly relays in their home.

 ## Let's get started
 In this demo, we are using [Shelly pro 4PM](https://www.shelly.cloud/knowledge-base/devices/shelly-pro-4pm/) and its first relay output (ID = 0).
-You can select your own prefered Shelly relay model and expand the script for different or multiply outputs of course. **Note that this kind of electrical installation requires an electrician in Finland so ask your local electrician to do your Shelly installation/wiring.**
+You can select your own prefered Shelly relay model and expand the script for different or multiply outputs of course. **Note that this kind of electrical installation must be carried out by a professional (= electrician) in Finland so ask your local electrician to do your Shelly installation/wiring.**

 1. connect Shelly to your home network and make basic comissioning with [Shelly Cloud App](https://www.shelly.cloud/support/cloud-connected/)
 2. open the app (web or mobile) and copy your relay "DEVICE ID" (Click the device --> Settings --> Device Information --> DEVICE ID).